okfn/opendatasurvey/templates/faq.md

 ### How can the results of Open Data Census be used?

-The Open Data Census does not aim to create a comprehensive list of open data sets around the world for data users.
+The Open Data Census does not aim to create a comprehensive list of open datasets around the world for data users.
 The Open Data Census seeks to be a tool with which people can ignite conversations with their government by either questioning their performance on the ranking list or by pointing to performance of other governments.

 ### Who created the Open Data Census?